For CISOs, security leaders, and compliance teams

 Directive adopted and published in the Official Journal; 21-month transposition period begins

-Deadline for Member States to identify and compile lists of essential and important entities
+Article 3(3) deadline for Member States to compile and maintain lists of essential entities, important entities, and entities providing domain name registration services

 European Commission issues reasoned opinions to 19 Member States for not notifying full transposition after the October 2024 deadline